AhmedBourouis/Scene-Sketch-Segmentation/README.md

 ## Training:
-- Upload the dataset from [here](https://cvssp.org/data/fscoco-seg/) and put it in "/DATA" directory.
+- Download the dataset from [here (link to the dataset webpage)](https://cvssp.org/data/fscoco-seg/) and put it in "/DATA" directory.

 - Run the following for training the model.
 ```